Souhel Najjar

 Souhel Najjar (سهيل نجار) is a New York-based Syrian-American neurologist considered an expert in the field of epilepsy and encephalopathy, specifically the treatment of encephalitis, especially the relatively new diagnosis of Anti-NMDA receptor encephalitis.

-He rose to fame with his correct diagnosis and successful treatment with Anti-NMDA receptor encephalitisof New York Times journalist Susannah Cahalan who was initially thought to have a mental health illness and she turned this story into a bestseller book, with over 1 million copies sold and translated into over 20 languages, which was then made into an American drama film by Netflix.
+He rose to fame with his correct diagnosis and successful treatment with Anti-NMDA receptor encephalitis of New York Post journalist Susannah Cahalan who was initially thought to have a mental health illness and she turned this story into a bestseller book, with over 1 million copies sold and translated into over 20 languages, which was then made into an American drama film by Netflix.

 Dr. Najjar was selected as a recipient of the 2022 Ellis Island Medal of Honor.